 “Most of the time you view a treehouse from the ground.
 With a traditional “cabin-in-a-tree” type of treehouse, all you see is the utilitarian and ugly bracing while the beautiful part above remains obscured,” says Feider.
 “I wanted to find a way to work around that; to discover a form that blends easily with the beauty of the tree and that does no injury to the tree.”

-What sparked Feider’s interest in creating alternatively shaped treehouses was a conversation he had with his dad while a student at the Minneapolis College of Art and Design.
-At the time, Feider’s father, having just moved into a new home, was reminiscing about the treehouse he built for Feider and his sister when they were kids and asked Feider to build a treehouse in his backyard.
+What sparked Feider’s interest in creating alternatively shaped treehouses was a conversation he had with his father while a student at the Minneapolis College of Art and Design.
+At the time, Feider’s dad, having just moved into a new home, was reminiscing about the treehouse he built for Feider and his sister when they were kids and asked Feider to build a treehouse in his backyard.

 “I was at college studying furniture design and had become interested in the green movement; sustainable materials, living naturally — all that jazz.
 When my dad asked if I could build a treehouse for him, I thought: yes, I should do that,” says Feider.

 Eager to turn childhood dreams into adult-size reality, Feider created a tree sanctuary in his father’s backyard for his final thesis project.
 The young design student also tried to build a few treehouses for summer camps in Wisconsin and Minnesota, but “nobody was willing to hire a kid just out of school to hang up little campers in trees.”